 When you welcome a fur friend home, it calls for other requirements.
 Getting a Labrador is like bringing a naughty child, so you must get some cuddle toys, chewy-resistant toys that are large (choke-free), and some squeaky play items for fun indoor activity.

-You cannot always take your dog outdoors.
-Hence, choosing a bunch of toys for your pet will be a smart indoor solution to keep them busy.
+You can only sometimes take your dog outdoors.
+Hence, choosing a bunch of toys for your pet will be an intelligent indoor solution to keep them busy.

 6. Being social:

 Dogs are very social, but it is significant to let them experience this by moving out more around different people.
-You can initiate social behavior by planning dog walks in open spaces like parks where there are elder people and toddlers.
+You can initiate social behavior by planning dog walks in spaces like parks with older people and toddlers.

 Read Also: How Much Exercise Does A Labrador Require?